tsiguenz/snow-crash/level05/resources/README.md

+`su level05 -> ne2searoevaevoem4ov4ar8ap`

 When we log in we can see:

 ```
 You have a new mail.
 ```
+On Linux we can find our mail folder with `echo $MAIL` -> /var/mail/level05

 We have a file named level05 in /var/mail/level05: